Purchase Order Process: Challenges, Automation & Best Practices

 2. Automate the task

 Luckily, you can streamline your purchase order process, increase reorder accuracy, and free up more of your precious time with a few adjustments.
-Here’s how.
+All without giving up control.

 What is the purchase order process?

-Or, more simply, the PO process is essentially a promise the buyer (AKA, your company) will pay the seller (your supplier) in exchange for specific products by a future date.
+In other words, the PO process is essentially a promise that the buyer (AKA, your company) will pay the seller (your supplier) in exchange for specific products by a future date.

-Of course, the deal hinges on whether your supplier has the goods available.
+Of course, this deal hinges on whether your supplier has the goods available.
 Plus, whether both parties agree to the terms and pricing before the order is fulfilled.

 Why should you optimize your purchase order process?

-Perfecting your purchase order process can help maintain smooth and streamlined retail operations.
-When you automate the purchasing process (more on this later), you can define your exact needs and establish clear expectations between you and your supplier.
+For starters, when you streamline your purchasing process, you can define your exact inventory needs and establish clear expectations between you and your supplier faster.

-Improving your PO process also means you’re more inclined to stay within your budget.
-Not to mention you can avoid losing money because you’ve mistakenly ordered too much or too little of a certain product.
+But improving your PO process also means you’re more inclined to stay within your budget.
+That’s because you’re not losing money on silly inventory forecasting mistakes, like ordering too much or too little of a certain product.

 10 steps in the purchase order creation process